Author. Innovationist. Advocate. Survivor. Rebel.

 After a brief stint making hoagies and being a dental assistant, I landed a job as a medical translator and got a graduate degree at Penn.
 This opened the door to corporate America where, eventually, I discovered life in the fast lane.

 For two decades, I raised three wonderful kids, flew the world over, advised CEOs, and helped design treatments for incurable diseases.
 But the higher I climbed the slippery corporate ladder, the more I felt I was living someone else’s life.
 Constrained by political correctness and designer attire, I fantasized about creative writing.

 I enjoy writing essays about people and places, with all of their quirks and beauty: from sleepy Polish villages to bustling urban beehives; from tango addicts to animal hoarders; from salt-of-the-earth women in flowery babushkas to starchy executives at their mahogany desks.
-I also write op-eds and advocacy pieces on topics close to my heart.
+I also write plays, op-eds and advocacy pieces on topics close to my heart.